 - Upon closing of dispositions announced in July 2013, Phase I development is notionally fully funded

 - Construction of central processing facilities and drilling of an additional 23 well pairs commenced in September 2013

-- First steam expected by the fourth quarter of 2014 and first production in the first quarter of 2015
+- First steam expected in early December of 2014 and first production in the first quarter of 2015

 Projected Lindbergh Timeline